 Step 4: Once cleaned, stuff your shoes with newspaper, packing paper or tissue paper and let them air dry in a cool place.
 Most laces have plastic end-caps, so keep these out of the dryer just to be safe.
 Make sure all shoe parts are AWAY from direct heat, including natural sunlight — they are not plants.
 Using a blow-dryer or setting them in front of a blazing fireplace may speed up the drying process, but it will also change the shape of your shoes.

 Step 5: When they’re completely dried out, sprinkle in a dusting of baby powder under and on top of the insoles.
 This will help keep your kicks from stinking after the first post-wash wearing.
 Now, slide the insoles back in and re-lace your shoes – or replace the laces if it’s time.
-Another easy way to keep sneaks smelling clean without having to wash them too often is to place aromatic Zum Wood Balls or scented dryer sheets inside your shoes after every workout.
-And always store them in a cool, dark closet or mudroom.
+Another easy way to keep sneaks smelling clean without having to wash them too often is to stuff them with reusable EverydayWillow Dryer Balls, aromatic Zum Wood Balls or scented dryer sheets after every workout.
+And always store your shoes in a cool, dark closet or mudroom.

 Aim to clean your well-used footwear every few months, and definitely do your loved ones a favor by washing them immediately following an endurance event or after a wet and nasty training run.
 When your athletic sneakers get past the point of no return, please recycle them.
 There are plenty of organizations that accept donations, such as Shoe4Africa (if your running shoes still have some mileage) or Nike’s Reuse-A-Shoe (for a totally worn-out pair).